Tropical curves, graph complexes, and top weight cohomology of M_g: Introduction

 Relations between graph (co)homology and (co)homology of moduli spaces of curves were also considered by Kontsevich, but the relationships he studied are conceptually quite different.
 For example, he relates genus $g$ curves to genus $2g$ graph homology where we relate genus $g$ curves to genus $g$ graph homology.
 The three different Lie algebras mentioned above correspond to three different types of decorations on graphs, and each comes with a corresponding graph complex that computes homology (or cohomology) of an appropriate moduli space of decorated graphs.
 The Lie algebra $a_\infty$ corresponds to graphs decorated with ribbon structure, and moduli spaces of ribbon graphs are homotopy equivalent to moduli spaces of curves with marked points.
 This is related to the fact that a punctured Riemann surface deformation retracts to a graph, which remembers a ribbon structure from the deformation.
 The cohomology of $\cM_g$ injects into the cohomology of $\cM_{g,1}$, via pullback to the universal curve, and $\cM_{g,1}$ is homotopy equivalent to a moduli space of ribbon graphs of first Betti number $2g$ that bound exactly $1$ open disk.
 Forgetting the ribbon structure gives a proper map from this moduli space of ribbon graphs to a moduli space of undecorated graphs.
 The rational homology of the latter space is computed by the graph complex $G^{(2g)}$ \cite[Section~3]{Kontsevich93}.

-Here, however, we relate the cohomology of $\cM_g$ to the graph complex $G^{(g)}$, which computes the rational homology of a space of graphs of first Betti number $g$, not $2g$.
+Here, however, we relate the cohomology of $\cM_g$ to the graph complex $G^{(g)}$, not $G^{(2g)}$.
 The graphs appear not as deformation retracts of punctured curves, but rather as dual graphs of stable degenerations.
+For a (partially conjectural) picture that reproves our main results and relates $G^{(g)}$ to ribbon graph complexes, via hairy oriented graph complexes, see \cite{AWZ20}.

+The combinatorial structure of $\Delta_g$ and $M_g^\trop$ is intricately related to both the compactification of $\cM_g$ and to the graph complex $G^{(g)}$.
+These topological spaces are not strictly needed for proving the main results of this paper; one could instead work in rational chain complexes throughout and define a map directly from $G^{(g)}$ to the top weight row of the weight spectral sequence associated to the Deligne-Mumford stable curves compactification of $\cM_g$.
+Equivalently, one may relate $G^{(g)}$ to the Feynman transform of the modular operad that associates the vector space $H^0(\overline{\cM}_{g,n};\Q)$, with its trivial $S_n$-action, to each pair $(g,n)$ with $2g -2 + n > 0$, as in \cite[\S6]{AWZ20}.

+Nevertheless, the spaces $\Delta_g$ and $M_g^\trop$ provide an intuitive way to visualize and motivate the corresponding constructions with chain complexes.
+Moreover, it is well-known in algebraic topology that maps of spaces carry more information than the induced maps of rational chain complexes or homology groups.
+In particular the proper map~\eqref{eq:4} should carry more information than the induced map in compactly supported cohomology.

+We note also that our combinatorial topological methods should apply more generally.
+Any toroidal compactification $\ov{X}\supset X$ of a variety or DM stack gives rise to a combinatorial dual complex whose simple homotopy type is independent of the choice of compactification \cite{boundarycx,Harper17}.
+The reduced homology of this dual complex computes the top weight cohomology of $X$, but the space itself encodes more information.
+Moreover, if $X$ and $\ov{X}$ are moduli spaces and the universal family of $\ov{X}$ is a toroidal compactification of that of $X$, then the dual complex of $\ov{X}\setminus X$ typically has a natural interpretation as a tropical moduli space.
+In this way, one may expect the methods presented here to apply to other moduli spaces, such as moduli of spin curves, moduli of curves with level structure, and moduli of abelian varieties.

-\textbf{Acknowledgments.} We are grateful to D.~Abramovich, E.~Getzler, M.~Kahle, A.~Kupers, L.~Migliorini, N.~Salter, C.~Simpson, O.~Tommasi, R.~Vakil, and K.~Vogtmann for helpful conversations related to this work.
-MC was supported by NSF DMS-1204278, DMS-1701924, and a Henry Merritt Wriston Fellowship.
-SG was supported by NSF DMS-1405001 and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682922).
-SP was supported by NSF CAREER DMS-1149054 and NSF DMS-1702428, and is grateful to the Institute for Advanced Study for ideal working conditions in Spring 2015.
+\textbf{Acknowledgments.} We are grateful to D.~Abramovich, E.~Getzler, M.~Kahle, A.~Kupers, L.~Migliorini, N.~Salter, C.~Simpson, O.~Tommasi, D.~Turchetti, R.~Vakil, and K.~Vogtmann for helpful conversations related to this work.
+MC was supported by NSF DMS-1204278, DMS-1701924, CAREER DMS-1844768, a Sloan Fellowship and a Henry Merritt Wriston Fellowship.
+SG was supported by NSF DMS-1405001 and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682922), by the EliteForsk Prize, and by the Danish National Research Foundation (DNRF92 and DNRF151).
+SP was supported by NSF DMS-1702428 and a Simons Fellowship.